Is earthquake magnitude the most important factor in determining damage?

 Liquefaction of sediments in Mexico City caused the collapse of many buildings in the 1985 earthquake.

 In earthquake-prone areas, city planners try to reduce hazards.
-They look at both the likelihood of a quake and the damage one would do.
-For example, in the San Francisco Bay Area, maps show how much shaking is expected for different ground types ( Figure below ).
+They look at the likelihood of a quake, but also at the damage one would do.
+For example, in the San Francisco Bay Area, maps show how much shaking is expected for different ground types (Figure below).
 This allows planners to locate new hospitals and schools more safely.

 The expected Modified Mercalli Intensity Scale for an earthquake of magnitude 7.1 on the northern portion of the Hayward Fault.